Air Liquide: Recent developments

-In August of the same year, Air Liquide took control of Skagerak Naturgass AG, a subsidiary of Skagerak Energi, producer of biomethane for vehicles in Norway Air Liquide had previously bought its Swedish counterpart Fordonsgas in 2014.
-Skagerak Energi belongs to Statkraft ("1st European producer of renewables" according to Air Liquide press release) Today, Air Liquide therefore has 54 biogas stations in northern Europe and it has installed one of the world's largest biogas liquefaction plants in Sweden (Lidkoping).
+In August of the same year, Air Liquide took control of Skagerak Naturgass AG, a subsidiary of Skagerak Energi, producer of biomethane for vehicles in Norway.
+Air Liquide had previously bought its Swedish counterpart Fordonsgas in 2014.
+Skagerak Energi belongs to Statkraft ("1st European producer of renewables" according to Air Liquide press release).
+Today, Air Liquide therefore has 54 biogas stations in northern Europe and it has installed one of the world's largest biogas liquefaction plants in Sweden (Lidkoping).

 In 2017, Air Liquide signed an agreement with Cargill to build a biodiesel plant in Kansas, US.
 The operation is planned to start in January 2019 to produce 60 million gallons of biodiesel a year.
 Air Liquide and Cargill have already built six biodiesel plants together worldwide.

 In January 2018, the group announced an investments of 150 million euros in Asia to finance the construction of ultra pure nitrogen production units, a "carrier gas" used in the composition of various electronic applications.

 In February 2018, Air Liquide launched the world's largest oxygen production unit for Sasol, an international energy and chemicals company.

 In September 2018, Air Liquide inaugurated its Paris Innovation Campus, located on the "Plateau de Saclay", near Paris.
 The campus includes Air Liquide's largest Research & Development Center, fully renovated with an investment of €50 million.
 On this occasion, Air Liquide announced the creation of a deep-tech start-up accelerator on the Innovation Campus by 2019.

 At the end of 2018, Air Liquide announced its climate objectives and aims to reduce its carbon emissions by 30% by 2025.
 Among the measures stated: increase renewable electricity purchases by nearly 70%, improve the energy efficiency of production units and reduce the carbon footprint of products by 10%, by influencing both production and transport.

+According to the International Energy Agency, Air Liquide is actively partnering in carbon capture, utilization and storage (CCUS) projects across Europe and the United States.
+As of March 2023, Air Liquide is set to participate in the development of 29 such projects.

+In August 2025, in the context of Russia's invasion of Ukraine, a decree signed by Vladimir Putin placed Air Liquide's subsidiaries under "temporary management" of the Russian company M-Logistika.

+On August 22, 2025, Air Liquide agreed to buy South Korea’s DIG Airgas for an amount of 2.85 billion euros that comes to $3.31 billion which includes debt and cash.
+This move was aimed to strengthen its market position in the country.